SenayYakut/Fashion-Blog/README.md

 # Fashion Blog

-Fashion Blog is a HTML5 project
+Fashion Blog is a HTML5 project.

 Your friend Isa is a budding fashion blogger, and she’s asked you to build her a new website, just in time for New York Fashion Week!